 Examples are chemotherapeutics, some anticonvulsants, HIV medications (didanosine and stavudine), statin cholesterol-lowering drugs, several blood pressure medications and certain antibiotics can cause peripheral neuropathy.

 Certain viral and bacterial infections can rarely cause neuropathy, either directly or indirectly, as antibodies produced by the body against the pathogens also attack normal body organs such as nerve fibers.
 Leprosy is a common cause of neuropathy in some tropical countries.
 At least ten percent of those infected with Human Immunodeficiency Virus (HIV) develop neuropathy, some because HIV medications can be toxic to nerves.
 Other infections associated with neuropathy include hepatitis C, Herpes varicella-zoster (shingles), diphtheria, West Nile virus, Epstein-Barr virus and Lyme disease.

 A common cause of nerve injury is physical trauma to the nerves, such as by injuries, falls, sports activities or surgery.
 Nerve function can also be compromised by other body parts pressing on the nerve.
 An example is sciatica, which is caused by a degenerated disc which allows a vertebra to press on a nerve root, causing pain in one or both legs.
 Another example is carpal tunnel syndrome, in which wrist structures press on nerves.
 This often comes from repeated activities like typing or hammering.
 Tumors, scars or bone spurs can also press on nerves and cause damage.
 Tight casts can inflict external compression that impacts nerve function.

-Cancers such as lymphoma and monoclonal gammopathy (abnormal blood proteins) cause neuropathies too.
+Lymphoma and monoclonal gammopathy (abnormal blood proteins) cause neuropathies, too.
 As mentioned above, some medications, called chemotherapeutics, that are used to treat cancer, can damage nerves and cause neuropathy.